1mbalance/CSHL1/README.md

 # CS HL One Year Lessons

 This repository contains Java code examples and assignments from one year of CS HL (Higher Level) lessons.
-The code is organized into various topics such as arrays, conditionals, loops, methods, reading files, recursion, and variables.
+The code is organized into various topics such as variables, conditionals, loops, arrays, methods, recursion, and reading files.

 ## Getting Started